abbeyo55/CSC120-FinalProject/rubric.md

 __YES__ 2 pts: Selected classes(s) are **effective, efficient** at supporting the desired operations and program behavior.

-_____ 2 pts: Design justification includes a discussion of at least one (reasonable) **alternative design** that could have been used, and the reasons why you decided against this alternative.
+__YES__ 2 pts: Design justification includes a discussion of at least one (reasonable) **alternative design** that could have been used, and the reasons why you decided against this alternative.

 __YES__ 2 pts: The project makes effective use of **Java built-in classes** whenever they are appropriate.